Home | Computer | Software as a Service (SaaS) – Advantages, examples, and Challenges

 1. SaaS (Software as a Service) is the most inclusive and user-friendly model, providing customers with ready-to-use, fully functional applications over the Internet.
 Examples include JIRA for project management, HubSpot for marketing automation, Dropbox for cloud storage, and DocuSign for electronic agreements.

 2. IaaS (Infrastructure as a Service) offers a virtualized computing infrastructure managed over the Internet.
-It serves as a foundational layer that provides users with resources such as virtual machines, networks, and storage.
+It is a foundational layer providing users with resources such as virtual machines, networks, and storage.
 Leading IaaS providers are Amazon Web Services, Google Cloud, Microsoft Azure, and IBM Cloud.

 3. PaaS (Platform as a Service) provides customers with a platform allowing them to develop, run, and manage applications without the complexity of building and maintaining the underlying infrastructure.
 Examples of PaaS include Google App Engine, Red Hat OpenShift, Heroku, and Apprenda.